 Before you consider the types of kitchen pantries available, it’s important to determine what you need out of a kitchen pantry.
 Answering the following questions is a good place to start:

 Walk-in pantries are typically enclosed spaces used for food and kitchen-related items.
-Walk-in pantries are a great option if you have the space, want to achieve a particular style, if you buy items in bulk or if you want to hide items such as appliances, dishware, extra cooking utensils, leftover containers, etc. To stay efficient, the location of the pantry should ideally be no more than 3 steps from the kitchen.
+Walk-in pantries are a great option if you have the space, want to achieve a particular style, if you buy items in bulk, or if you want to hide items such as appliances, dishware, extra cooking utensils, leftover containers, etc. To stay efficient, the pantry's location should ideally be no more than three steps from the kitchen.

 You should outfit this space with storage solutions that meet your lifestyle and needs.
 Some ideas include: